Who REALLY Holds the Power of Death?

 Hebrews 2:14-15

-Unless the Lord Jesus returns beforehand (and in my case VERY beforehand), we who are Christians will die.
+Unless the Lord Jesus returns beforehand (and in my case very beforehand), we who are Christians will die.
 When that happens, who will be in charge?
 Who will determine the day and manner of our death?
-Who will bring it to us and take us through it: God or (as the text above might tempt us to think) the devil?
+Who will bring death to us and take us through it.
+Will it be God, or—as the text cited above might tempt us to think—will it be the devil?

-The answer is: God, and the Christ who, by his righteous life and atoning death, released us from the fear death, which previously held us in its grip until the happy day we came to the Lord.
+The answer is: It will certainly be God, and the Christ who, by his righteous life and atoning death, purchased our redemption, brought us to faith, delivered us from condemnation, and released us from the fear death, which had previously held us in its dark and destructive grip.

 In sum, God, in Christ, is lord over every man’s death, whether saint or sinner.

-What, then, does the writer to the Hebrews mean when he says that the devil holds the power of death, and that he has the ability to torment human hearts with the fear of death?
+What, then, does the writer to the Hebrews mean when he says that the devil holds the power of death, and that he has the ability to torment human hearts with the fear of death (Matt.
+4:16; Heb.
+2:14-15)?

-The answer is found in Revelation 12, where the devil is called the accuser of the brotherhood, the hostile angel who accuses them day and night before the throne of God (Rev. 12:10).
-In so doing, his goal is to incite God to act against them, to judge and punish them for their sins (Job 1-2).
+The answer is found in Revelation 12, where the devil is revealed as the accuser of the brotherhood, the hateful archangel who accuses them day and night before the throne of God, appealing to his holiness, sovereignty, and justice, inciting him to throw the book at them, desperately hoping that he will judge and punish them for their sins (Job 1-2; Luke 22:31; Rev. 12:10).

 But in the case of the saints, it is a labor in vain.
 As it is written, “They overcame him through the blood of the Lamb” (Rev. 12:11).
-By appealing to the substitutionary death of Christ on the Cross, and by resting their faith firmly upon it, the saints elicit the approving smile of their heavenly Father, who promptly throws the devil out of court.
-They are doing just as the Father would wish: in all simplicity trusting in the Person and Work of his Son, who, on the day of his own death, cried, “It is finished!”
-Accordingly, Satan’s power to effectively charge them with sin and put them to spiritual death is shattered, and the chains of the fear of death are broken forever (Rom 8:31-39).
+Which is to say, they simply rest all of their faith and hope upon the righteous life and sacrificial death of Christ on the Cross (Phil.
+3:7-11); they simply trust that henceforth they have a loving Friend and Advocate with the Father (1 John 2:1); they simply rejoice that their great High Priest is continually making intercession for them, effectively securing their eternal pardon based on the infinite merit of his shed blood (Rom.
+3:21-26; 8:34; Heb.
+7:25).
+Viewed from above, such faith elicits the approving smile of their heavenly Father, who promptly throws the devil out of court.
+The children are doing just as he would wish: In all simplicity, they are depending upon the Person and Work of his Son, who, on the day of his own death, cried, “It is finished!”

-Brothers and sisters in Christ, it is our Lord Jesus Christ who REALLY holds the power of death.
-And he would have us know that, in infinite love, he will be waiting for us at the day of our own death, and will bring us safely through it for his glory, our joy, and the spiritual edification of all who behold our God-given courage, confidence, hope, and joy.
+Brothers and sisters, it is our Lord Jesus Christ who REALLY holds the power of death.
+And he would have us all to know that in his infinite love he is already waiting for us up ahead, at the day of our own death; and also that he will faithfully bring us through it for his glory, our eternal happiness, and the spiritual edification of all who behold our God-given courage, confidence, hope, and joy.

 “I am the resurrection and the life.
 He who believes in me will live, even if he dies.